 Best Chest Strap Pick

 This one handles running, swimming, and cycling.
 It’s a chest strap designed for serious athletes with various tracking features built in.
-You can also pair it, as a chest strap, with the Garmin Running watches such as the 235 to more accurately track heart rates or use the running watch to record through high intensity exercises.
+You can also pair it, as a chest strap, with the Garmin Running watches such as the 235 to more accurately track heart rates or use the running watch to record through high-intensity exercises.

-Best Fitness Trackers with Heart Rate Monitors of 2016
+Best Fitness Trackers with Heart Rate Monitors

 The Garmin Vivosmart HR+ has GPS along with tracking your heart rate.
 It has a rectangular face that largely displays numbers.
 It can be a little thicker, but men found it fine where women found it a little clunky.
 The Vivosmart HR+ gives you notifications, activity tracking, and GPS run tracking.
 Sleep tracking is also available and it will monitor your heart rate all day and night.
 It is an accurate monitor that will provide you with ample amounts of data.
 A nice feature is you do not have to bring your phone on runs or other activities to use the GPS.
 Other trackers do not have this feature.
 It does not give you special data for activities like gym workouts or Zumba class.
 So if you are looking for more sports options, another tracker might be a better option.
 The app and website will give you plenty of tools to build a training plan, workout schedules, and check your progress goals.
 While it doesn’t have many sports options, the Vivosmart HR+ has a host of other features that are helpful.

 Overall, this device wins our pick for the best overall fitness tracker with a heart rate monitor due to the level of features it includes and the fairly accurate heart rate tracking.
-With good distance tracking, continous heart rate tracking, long term archiving for resting heart rate and interval intensity, and waterproofing, this is the best on the market.
+With good distance tracking, continuous heart rate tracking, long term archiving for resting heart rate and interval intensity, and waterproofing, this is the best on the market.
 The Garmin Vivosmart HR+ just does what a fitness tracker does better with more in it than the competition.

 The Fitbit Blaze has one of the most accurate resting heart rate trackers on the market, which makes it stand out here on this list of heart rate monitors.
 However, heart rate recording still sucks compared to chest straps, which is a flaw all the devices share so far.